 Individuals applying for admissions into any of the MD Anderson residency and fellowship programs must hold either a M.D./D.O. degree or its foreign equivalent, along with a valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).
 Dental applicants must have a D.D.S./D.M.D. degree or its foreign equivalent.

 At minimum applicants with a M.D. degree or its foreign equivalent must have completed USMLE Step I and USMLE Step II CK & CS.
 At minimum applicants with a D.O. degree or its foreign equivalent must have completed all three parts of the COMPLEX exam.
 Additionally, all applicants must have passed each step/part/level of a licensure examination (i.e. USMLE or COMPLEXii) within three (3) attempts.

 In addition to these institutional requirements, each program has specific eligibility requirements that must be satisfied.
-Each program has specific criteria for selection of trainees as indicated in the GME approved program description on file with Research Trainee Programs.
-To access individual program Web sites, please visit the Residencies and Fellowships page.
+Each program has specific criteria for selection of trainees as indicated in the GME approved program description on file with the Office of Graduate Medical Education.
+To access individual program websites, please visit the Residencies and Fellowships page.

 The J-1 visa is the preferred visa for international physician trainees requiring visa sponsorship.
 The J-1 visa is sponsored by the Education Commission for Foreign Medical Graduates (ECFMG).